Hypothermia in Anaesthetised Dogs

 Immediate Actions for Warming

-• Move the dog to a warm, draft-free area to prevent further heat loss.
+• Move the dog to a warm, draft-free area

 Warming During Recovery

-• Treat the recovery period as high-risk for hypothermia.
+• Treat the recovery period as high-risk for hypothermia

-• Continue regular temperature monitoring until the dog stabilizes.
+• Continue temperature monitoring until stable

 Methods of Rewarming: Passive and Active Approaches